rfootq/frameforge/docs/tutorial.md

 We can build more complexe shapes, and there are severals ways of doing it.

-### More Sketchs !
+### More Sketches !

-We can add more sketchs into our project:
+We can add more sketches into our project:

 1. Create a new Sketch
 2. Select the same orientation as the previous one (XY)